 The CAT assesses that Chinese CO2 emissions are likely to peak around 2025, or shortly after, partly due to important restrictions on coal consumption in the period from now until 2020, as well as the other polices.
 However, total GHG emissions are likely to still be increasing in 2030, as China’s does not yet have policies addressing non-CO2 GHG emissions (methane, nitrous oxide, HFCs etc.).
 This indicates a need for further action in this area.

 China pledged in 2009 to reduce CO2 emissions per unit of GDP by 40-45% on 2005 levels by 2020 and a share of non-fossil energy of 15%.

 The absolute level of emissions under both targets depends on the future growth of GDP.
-China is implementing significant policies, most recently a cap on coal consumption in the period from now until 2020 and, according to our analysis, will likely achieve its 2020 pledge and its 2030 plans.
-The announcement that it will peak emissions will have a significant impact the period after 2030, as most models foresee increasing emissions for decades after that.
+China is implementing significant policies, most recently aiming for important restrictions on coal consumption in the period from now until 2020 and, according to our analysis, will achieve its 2020 pledge and its 2030 plans.
+The announcement that China will peak emissions will have a significant impact on global emissions in the period after 2030, as most models foresee increasing emissions for decades after that.
 As the target consists of changes in the energy mix, additional measures reducing the absolute energy use could decrease emissions even further.

 For the post 2020 period, China announced in November 2014 that it aims at peaking CO2 emissions in 2030, or earlier, and at achieving a share of 20% non-fossil energy in the total primary energy supply, also by 2030 (Xinhua News Agency, 2014).
 Looking only at the non-fossil target, the CAT estimates an absolute emissions level of 13.6 GtCO2e in 2030, which would therefore be the peak level of emissions.